joedoyler/djangoProject_ReadMe/README.md

 A massive influence for this project came directly from the course content available to students.
 The Ecommerce Boutique Ado project had many logical similarities to fulfilling some of the needs of the project itself with some features missing from it such as the review section and setting up the exercise and nutrition plans.

-The styling for the index page is influenced by both the course material and https://www.youtube.com/watch?v=Imxx1ClWZj8&t=170s video on creating a gmy website.
+The styling for the index page is influenced by both the course material and https://www.youtube.com/watch?v=KmlMXUxL-nM&t=687s video on creating a gym website.
 I found the frontend to be quite visually.
 This method of picture on left and content on the right is replicated in the programme section.

 Furthermore, on several issues interacted with on the project a massive support was drawn from the mentors helping on previous projects as I had no access to tutor support while doing this project.